aqibalisy/Drum_kit_tune_player/README.md

 # Drum_kit_tune_player
-its a site where u can use keys or mouce click to play diffrent type of drum sounds
+This website provides users with the ability to produce various drum sounds using either their mouse or keyboard.